SciPlay Corporation (SCPL) CEO Josh Wilson on Q3 2020 Results - Earnings Call Transcript

 Ryan Gee

-I guess, first, the social casino category, which you guys are in, has held up relatively better than some other categories in mobile from the 2Q highs during the lockdown.
-And just curious to get your thoughts at a high level on why you think that might be and whether you guys have done any sort of user surveys to show really a transformative impact on mobile social casino that would suggest this is a longer-lasting uplift than maybe we expected?
+I guess, first, the social casino category, which you guys are in has held up relatively better than some other categories in mobile from the 2Q highs during the lockdown, and just curious to get your thoughts at a high level on why you think that might be and whether you guys have done any sort of user surveys to show really a transformative impact on mobile social casino that would suggest this is a longer-lasting uplift than maybe we expected?
 And then I have a follow-up.

 Josh Wilson